okta/okta.github.io/_source/_standards/OIDC/index.md

 Okta provides [dynamic client registration](/docs/api/resources/oauth-clients.html), operations to register and manage client applications for use with Okta's OAuth 2.0 and OpenID Connect endpoints.
+You can also perform these operations in the [Apps API](/docs/api/resources/apps.html).

 ## More Information